Batch Creating Load Balancers

 Boolean |

-Specifies whether to add backend servers that are not in the load balancer's VPC.
-If you enable this function, you can add servers in a peer VPC connected through a VPC peering connection, servers in other public clouds, or servers in an on-premises data center at the other end of a Direct Connect or VPN connection, by using their IP addresses.
-Value options:
+Definition: Specifies whether to add backend servers that are not in the load balancer's VPC.
+If you set it to true, you can associate servers in a VPC connected through a VPC peering connection, in a VPC connected through a cloud connection, or in an on-premises data center at the other end of a Direct Connect or VPN connection, by using server IP addresses.
+Constraints:

 deletion_protection_enable |